nbfalcon/ptemplate/README.md

 Maps template types to workspaces.
 When a new project is created, the type is looked up in this alist and the directory mapped is suggested as the default target, in which another directory may be specified for expansion.
-If the type is not associated, use `ptemplate-default-workspace`.
+If the type is not associated, use `ptemplate-default-workspace`, or the current buffer's `default-directory` if even that is nil.

 ## ptemplate-default-workspace
 See above.